troymcdiarmid/reversibility/README.md

 Please report any missing dependencies/requirements by [opening an issue](https://github.com/troymcdiarmid/peel-1/issues) on this repository.

 ### Data
-Raw or preprocessed data can be obtained from our lab dataverse.
+Raw or preprocessed data can be obtained from our lab dataverse or from the authors upon request.

 <!-- LICENSE -->